Driving into Nafplio several years ago my first impression

 Tolon.
 From any of these places the entire Argolis peninsula, Myceneae,

-Epidavros, Argos and Corinth is accessable by local transportation, tours
+Epidavros, Argos and Corinth is accessible by local transportation, tours

 or rental car.
 The Argolis itself is agricultural and known for its citrus